Electrical Panel Schedule in Projects – 23 Important Notes you need to know

 C- You must have enough spare breakers & space as per your project’s specifications.

-E- Try to achieve a phase balancing between the three phases as much as you can.
+E- Try to achieve a phase balance between the three phases as much as you can.

-F- Before ordering the cables or wires to any circuit, you need to confirm its colors and cross-section area per the latest approved electrical panel schedule.
+F- Before ordering cables or wires for any circuit, you need to confirm their colors and cross-sectional areas per the latest approved electrical panel schedule.

-G- During the dressing process of the electrical wires and cables inside the panel, you need to ensure the latest approved panel schedule is attached to the panel board, as without it, the electrician can’t provide proper tagging for each circuit.
+G- During the dressing of electrical wires and cables inside the panel, ensure the latest approved panel schedule is attached to the panel board; without it, the electrician can’t provide proper tagging for each circuit.

-H – If you are a contractor and need to order the wires/cables based on the total length available in the approved panel schedule, you need to cross-check this circuit’s full length from the CAD file of the system layout.
+H – If you are a contractor and need to order wires/cables based on the total length available in the approved panel schedule, you need to cross-check the circuit’s full length against the CAD file of the system layout.

-This is mainly for the electrical lighting circuits because maybe the designer who prepared this panel schedule calculated the circuit’s length based only on the horizontal distance and didn’t consider the wire/cable length required for each outlet.
+This is mainly for electrical lighting circuits, because the designer who prepared this panel schedule may have calculated the circuit length based only on the horizontal distance and didn’t account for the wire or cable required for each outlet.

 (Free videos) The practical explanation for the components of the electrical panel On-Site